Best camera lenses of 2022

 One of the key specifications of a macro lens is its reproduction ratio.
 This figure indicates the relationship between the image and the actual size of the subject.
 For example, a macro lens with a 1:1 ratio reproduces the image at the same size as the subject.
 A 1:2 ratio is half the size while a 2:1 macro lens will capture an image at twice the size.

 In addition to the reproduction ratio, the working distance is extremely important.
 This differs from the minimum focusing distance because it measures the distance from the front of the lens to the subject (versus from the focal plane to the subject).
-For example, a 100mm macro provides a wider span between lens and subject than, say, a 60mm macro.
+For example, a 100mm macro provides a wider between lens and subject than, say, a 60mm macro.
 Given the sensitivity of insects to your presence, it’s easy to scare them away so you’re better off with a 90-105mm macro on a full-frame since you’ll be farther away.

 It’s best to choose a camera lens with a minimum aperture of at least f/22 (f/32 is even better).
-While you generally want a blurred background, you’ll need to stop down the lens to get a depth-of-field that will keep your close-up subject in focus.
+While you generally want a blurred background, you’ll need to stop down the lens to get a depth-of-field that will keep your subject in focus.

 Best macro lens: Tamron 90mm f/2.8 Di VC USD